-This place of religious devotion in Italy’s Southern Puglia region should attract so much tourism and pilgrimage.
-The Capuchin monk who lived here was and continues to be a revered figure and a source of discussion, but the shrine is a must see for many people visiting Italy.
+This place of religious devotion in Italy’s Southern Puglia region attracts much tourism and pilgrimage.
+The Capuchin monk who lived here was and continues to be a revered figure and the shrine is a must see for many people visiting Italy.

 Often tourists arrive in Italy expecting to simply include this as a stop along a typical, Rome, Milan, Venice Tuscany itinerary.
 Many fail to realize that Puglia is quite a distance from Rome and train and bus options in addition to being 5 or 6 hours can come with transfer wait times as well.
 In general Rome is the biggest jumping off point for this journey.
 Foggia and Bari are nearby cities with a small airport, but trains and buses are more economical and provide stunning views of the wild countryside.